 Property taxes and maintenance costs will vary, of course, depending on the size, age, and condition of your new house.
 Estimates for the costs of utilities, maintenance, and improvements can be obtained from realtors, local utility companies, and others.
 All of these costs need consideration before making a final decision on a home purchase.

 Some home buyers will have added costs if they are buying a condominium (condo) or a co-op.
 Condo and co-op fees, even homeowners association fees, are paid monthly on top of the mortgage payments.
 The fees vary greatly from location to location, so be sure to include this as you’re doing your cost analysis.

-Finally, start thinking about whether or not you've found the right home.
+Finally, start thinking about whether you've found the right home.
 Either way, it’s always a great idea to start the mortgage pre-approval process in advance.
-In this situation, getting mortgage pre-approval can help in one of two ways -- one: you can have a clear idea of how much home you can afford, and two: you can get a pre-approval letter in hand, which makes your offer on a home much stronger than others.
+In this situation, getting mortgage pre-approval can help in one of two ways — one: you can have a clear idea of how much home you can afford, and two: you can get a pre-approval letter in hand, which makes your offer on a home much stronger than others.

 Why continue to ask yourself, "How much mortgage can I qualify for?"
 Know for certain by talking to one of our mortgage consultants.